Aladdin Deck Enhancer: Hardware

 Invented by Richard Darling, the Aladdin Deck Enhancer contains a bypass Security Circuit Chip, a Memory Control Chip, and a Graphics Chip, which work with the lock-out chip and other features inside the Nintendo Entertainment System.
 First, the Compact Cartridge is inserted into the Aladdin Deck Enhancer, which is shaped the same as a standard NES cartridge, and then this is inserted into the Control Deck.
 Inside the slot where the Compact Cartridge is placed is a recessed switch, which changes the Security/Region settings from position A to position B. The device contains 8 kilobytes of RAM for graphics use.

 The device allowed Camerica to make cheaper game cartridges by sharing more of the requisite componentry of each cartridge: 10NES lock-out chip, RAM, and extra circuitry.
+Its design used to bypass the 10NES lockout chip prevented it from working on almost any NES variants except the Front Loader model, including any Famiclone released.
 However, by the time the product was released the next generation of consoles were already released as the Super NES and Mega Drive/Genesis.
 By then, the Aladdin lacked a sizable market base to warrant making a large game library, and Camerica was soon forced to close.

 Dizzy Prince of the Yolkfolk by Codemasters, designed by the Oliver Twins, was enhanced for the NES release and retitled Dizzy the Adventurer and originally bundled with the Aladdin released in November 1992.
 It is the only Aladdin game not released on a normal-sized NES cartridge.
 Only another six games were ever released, all primarily from the Codemasters library.
 More games were listed as "Coming Soon", but never released as Aladdin cartridges.
 CJ's Elephant Antics was not released as a standalone game but is part of the Quattro Arcade NES cartridge, which contains three other games.

 Aladdin games are typically identical to their standalone counterparts with a few exceptions.
 The Fantastic Adventures of Dizzy is the only one with any improvement: a faster character, changed items system, 250 instead of 100 stars to collect, and other smaller changes.